uofa/funnelback-php/README.md

 Changes that were implemented on top of the original version <https://github.com/uofa/funnelback-php>
 - bumped dependencies for Guzzle and PHPUnit
 - PSR-2 code style tweaks
+- Updated base_url config key to base_uri
+- Take into account if a facet does not return any categories
+- Allow multiple identical keys in the query string (required for multi-select facets)